 (AB): What conclusions do you think companies have made as a result of this?

-(KR): Companies have realized that especially, say with the pandemic - let's take one of them one at a time - where either IT systems might be up, but then if you don't have the operational continuity plan in place or business continuity plan in place that goes hand in hand with the IT resilience and availability, you be impacted, right?
+(KR): Companies have realised that especially, say with the pandemic - let's take one of them one at a time - where either IT systems might be up, but then if you don't have the operational continuity plan in place or business continuity plan in place that goes hand in hand with the IT resilience and availability, you be impacted, right?

 Similarly, if you think about ransomware attacks where everything is fine from where you're working, what you're doing.
 But all of a sudden, all your data is locked, all of your workstations are locked up.
-So, I think what these two things have brought about is how, you know, these two parts of the organizations have to really work together and how resiliency has to be factored in whatever you do, however you set up your processes.
+So, I think what these two things have brought about is how, you know, these two parts of the organisations have to really work together and how resiliency has to be factored in whatever you do, however you set up your processes.
 It cannot be an afterthought.
 It cannot be reactionary.
 It cannot be figured out on the fly.
 And that's definitely two very, very strong lessons that these two things have taught us.
 That if you didn't have it, if you didn't think about it and have a plan for it, then you will undergo a pretty big disruption in running a business.

 (AB): That makes definitely a lot of sense.
 Can we shift gears a bit?
 I'm really curious about how resilience is a competitive advantage for businesses.
 Can you talk a bit about that?

 (KR): Yeah, it's a very interesting twist.
 I would say that also these last two years have shown some companies, there's a customer of ours who is in a particular industry that isn't that tech savvy in general.
 Whereas this customer has been tech savvy within that industry vertical.
-And what they were able to do because they had planned real well working with us on how to be resilient, not just from a technology as in data center point of view, but also in terms of technology leveraged by their field engineers and their field representatives, that when this thing happened, when the pandemic happened, and a lot of their partners were suffering through it, they actually turned it into a line of business.
+And what they were able to do because they had planned real well working with us on how to be resilient, not just from a technology as in data centre point of view, but also in terms of technology leveraged by their field engineers and their field representatives, that when this thing happened, when the pandemic happened, and a lot of their partners were suffering through it, they actually turned it into a line of business.
 They started selling consultancy, as well as you know, some of their systems to their partners and providers, upstream and downstream.
 So, it became a revenue stream for them, and some might think of it as ambulance chasing, but it's not.
-It's actually helping them out because if their upstream and downstream partners did not come back into operation even this customer of ours would be jeopardized in the way they ran their business.
+It's actually helping them out because if their upstream and downstream partners did not come back into operation even this customer of ours would be jeopardised in the way they ran their business.
 It was a win-win for all.
 They had it in there so they could turn it around into a revenue stream.

 The other example is, let's take a very simple example.
-Everybody uses a virtual call center nowadays.
-That's the sort of technology that is used so that your call center representatives don’t have to be all housed in one single building.
+Everybody uses a virtual call centre nowadays.
+That's the sort of technology that is used so that your call centre representatives don’t have to be all housed in one single building.
 They could disperse working from home and you get much wider access to the workforce than if you wanted to have everybody in one single building and one facility.
 This has been around even before the pandemic, this particular area.
-But that application, that technology which is so essential to operate this kind of distributed workforce in this kind of scenario use case of a virtual call center, if that's hosted only in one single place, and that software does not have resiliency built into it, maybe they're in the cloud, but what if they're only in one geographical zone in the cloud?
+But that application, that technology which is so essential to operate this kind of distributed workforce in this kind of scenario use case of a virtual call centre, if that's hosted only in one single place, and that software does not have resiliency built into it, maybe they're in the cloud, but what if they're only in one geographical zone in the cloud?
 We do know that public clouds are not infallible, they're fallible, they actually can go down and if you're only in one of their sites, then you are not resilient.
 That software is not resilient.

-If I was a buyer of that software, let's say I am an executive in a company who's trying to buy a virtual call center application, it behooves me to ask, not just assume that, “oh, it's in the cloud, it must be resilient.”
+If I was a buyer of that software, let's say I am an executive in a company who's trying to buy a virtual call centre application, it behooves me to ask, not just assume that, “oh, it's in the cloud, it must be resilient.”
 It behooves me to ask, “OK, what is your resiliency posture?
 What is the SLA from an availability that you can get me?”
-Even if you have like say four nines availability, I'm so dependent on you.
+Even if you have like say four nines availability, I'm so dependant on you.
 If you go down, how fast can you recover?
 Is it in seconds or minutes or hours?
-And therefore, there are so many virtual call center companies out there, it becomes a competitive advantage for them, you know, to say that they have that kind of resiliency, and if they don't, it'd be tough for them to compete.
+And therefore, there are so many virtual call centre companies out there, it becomes a competitive advantage for them, you know, to say that they have that kind of resiliency, and if they don't, it'd be tough for them to compete.
 And let me tell you, there are companies that don't have that resiliency in their platform, and yet you know, they are selling, and that's because a lot of the buyers don’t know to ask that question and make the assumption that if you're in the cloud, you must be resilient, which is pretty much a wrong assumption.

 (AB): Right.
 So it sounds like there's some opportunity from a competitive advantage standpoint.
-But as business resilience becomes more important for businesses, how is it complicating relationships within the organization?
+But as business resilience becomes more important for businesses, how is it complicating relationships within the organisation?
 Are you seeing anything there?

 (KR): I would say it's complicated if you want to make it complicated.
-I think it all starts with understanding what does your organization stand for?
-What is the model of your organization?
+I think it all starts with understanding what does your organisation stand for?
+What is the model of your organisation?
 What is your USP to your customer base, right?
 And then aligning everything to that.
 If I go and ask the IT group of a company, “how many units of recovery do you have?
 If you want to recover all of your environments, all of your applications, how many such units do you have to recover?”
 They might tell me a number like, “oh, I have to recover 113 applications.”

 Now, if I go and ask the business, “how many different business processes do you guys have?”
 They might tell me, “well, we have a total of 10 or 13 business processes.”
 And then the question would be which one of those 10 or 13 are important, are in the lines to meeting your commitments?
 Your USP, your value that you deliver to your customer base?
 That number might be actually lesser than even 13.

 It's understanding this that is the most important thing.
-How do you connect the dots between the nuts and bolts of IT up to the layers that I've talked about - the infrastructure, the servers, the data center sites the network, the storage, to the application service layer - then from that to the business processes and then the business process to the critical functions, the business-critical processes, that drives the valuation of the company in front of their end users.
+How do you connect the dots between the nuts and bolts of IT up to the layers that I've talked about - the infrastructure, the servers, the data centre sites the network, the storage, to the application service layer - then from that to the business processes and then the business process to the critical functions, the business-critical processes, that drives the valuation of the company in front of their end users.
 Understanding that is probably the most complex thing.
 But it's not complicated once you get started and you go through it, and we have assisted many customers in doing that.
 But that's where if you don't have that understanding, then it becomes something overwhelming.
 You don't know where to start.

 And then when you add to this data, it's not just about business processes and applications and you're thinking about cyber, it's about the data.
 How do you protect your data from undergoing a ransomware attack?
 It takes a slightly different twist to it.
 Because vital data assets could be different than what you, through your business impact analysis, determined to be the critical business functions.
 So linking and joining these dots is what's complicated.

 The other thing that has complicated the situation is actually the adoption of cloud.
-You know, previously, there was a time where a company's IT used to be run in one or two physical data centers.
-And that was it, you know, everything was housed in those two physical data centers.
+You know, previously, there was a time where a company's IT used to be run in one or two physical data centres.
+And that was it, you know, everything was housed in those two physical data centres.
 Now, with the adoption of cloud, customers are not only having their own physical locations (sometimes that's required), they have probably multiple cloud providers.
 It's not uncommon for us to see customers buying into AWS and Azure or Azure and GCP for different functions.
 And then you have SaaS, software as a service.
 So essentially what is happening on the technology side, your end points or points of failure, points of dependency, have grown up.
 So that's where the complications around mapping out, the blueprint of IT, has increased, has grown.

 But you got to get started.
 If you don't get started thinking, “I'm just overwhelmed with where to get started with,” then it's a problem.
 I think that's kind of where I would say things have become complicated.
-It shouldn't be as much about the relationships within the organization.
+It shouldn't be as much about the relationships within the organisation.
 To me, there should be a business risk office that should work hand-in-hand with IT risk, IT disaster recovery.
 The structure has been there for many years now.
 Some companies have done it right in that sense.
 It's more about understanding the relationships between the processes, between the functions, between the data assets, between your suppliers and providers.
 That's where the complication lies.